junxit/us-congress-bills-116/metadata.md

 - 2019-08-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker under authority of the order of the Senate of 08/01/2019 without amendment.
 With written report No. 116-78.
 - 2019-08-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker under authority of the order of the Senate of 08/01/2019 without amendment.
 With written report No. 116-78.
 - 2019-08-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 180.
+- 2019-09-26 — Amendment SA 944 agreed to in Senate by Unanimous Consent.
+- 2019-09-26 — Amendment SA 944 proposed by Senator McConnell for Senator Rosen. (consideration: CR S5760-5761; text: CR S5760-5761) In the nature of a substitute.
+- 2019-09-26 — Measure laid before Senate by unanimous consent. (consideration: CR S5760-5761)
+- 2019-09-26 — Passed Senate with an amendment by Voice Vote.
+- 2019-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2019-09-26 — Senate amendment agreed to: Amendment SA 944 agreed to in Senate by Unanimous Consent.
+- 2019-09-26 — Senate amendment proposed (on the floor): Amendment SA 944 proposed by Senator McConnell for Senator Rosen.
+- 2019-09-26 — Senate amendment submitted